- Academic Affairs

 Faculty lead: Dr. Erin VanMeter, Assistant Professor (Ambulatory Care Pharmacist), Pharmacy Practice and Science, University of Maryland School of Pharmacy

-Students: 4-6 (dentistry, medicine, nursing, public health, social work)
+Students: 4-6 (dentistry, medicine, nursing, pharmacy, public health, social work)

 This project at Mahasarakham University in Thailand builds on the long-time participation of the University of Maryland School of Pharmacy in the US-Thai Pharmacy Education Consortium.
 In addition to the Consortium’s mission to strengthen pharmacy education, it also works to improve the health and welfare of the Thai people through many times of health interventions including interprofessional care teams.
 Dr. Ploylearmsang, a pharmacy faculty member from Mahasarakham University, successfully implemented an interprofessional care model called Humanized Patient Home Care.
 This collaboration involved students and faculty from five disciplines (medicine, pharmacy, architecture, nursing, and informatics) working together to promote, prevent, treat and adjust patients’ health behaviors through home-care visits.